bbiswal333/bulletinboard/CloudFoundryBasics/Exercise_6_DeployAdsOnCloudFoundry.md

 ## Prerequisite
 Continue with your solution of the last exercise.
 If this does not work, you can checkout the branch [origin/solution-5-ValidationExceptions](https://github.wdf.sap.corp/cc-java/cc-bulletinboard-ads-spring-webmvc/tree/solution-5-ValidationExceptions) <sub><b>[to-do]</b></sub>

-Prepare Trial Account and Space on the SAP Cloud Platform Cloud Foundry environment
+Prepare a Trial Account and Space on the SAP Cloud Platform Cloud Foundry environment
 - Create your own **Trial Account and Space** on the **Cloud Foundry environment** using the [**self-service on SAP Cloud Platform Cockpit**](https://account.hanatrial.ondemand.com).

 ## Step 1: Login